OpenRefine/OpenRefine/SECURITY.md

 ## Reporting a Vulnerability

-You can privately report a vulnerability to us by sending a report to this private mailing list [mailto:advisory.committee@openrefine.org](mailto:advisory.committee@openrefine.org)

 Our core team will try their best to fix any valid vulnerability that is reported to them.

+You can privately report a vulnerability to us by sending a report by [creating a security advisory on GitHub](https://github.com/OpenRefine/OpenRefine/security/advisories/new).
+This report will be kept private while it is being assessed by the team.

 Keep in mind that OpenRefine is designed to run locally on a users PC, while also making network calls across the internet only upon a users choice or command.
 As such, certain vulnerabilities might not apply to OpenRefine's design.
+In doubt, please submit a report anyway.